 I shared the little money I had with people I met as I have all along, and prepared to live like that, returning to the hostel a few times each week, early in the morning, to get a couple of hours of sleep.
 I enrolled in a homeless program that would put me in a shelter and prepare me for eventual work.

 I would be required to be locked up with a lot of other homeless people every night.
 The thought of this, in the condition I was in, terrified me but I put my trust in God.
 Sometimes, anxiety had taken over in me and got so bad at one point, that I truly believed I was going to die.

 I went to sleep one night and the anxiety was so high that I started feeling like I was literally “phasing out” of this world.
 Suddenly, I was enveloped in a warm, white light and I could hear a female voice singing Yogananda’s chant “I Am the Bubble, Make Me the Sea”.

 All fear completely disappeared, or more accurately, everything but the voice and the light that enveloped me ceased to exist.
 I woke up the next morning and the anxiety was gone.
 I know it was Divine Mother /The Virgin Mary who had sung to me.

-The day I was meant to go into the shelter program, something held me back and told me not to let myself get locked up in a shelter.
-I had started smelling bad, but my friends at the spiritual community, who will always have my gratitude, kindly put up with my presence until it became too much.
+The day I was meant to go into the shelter program, there was a mistake in the shelter’s intake – the intake person didn’t show up.
+Something then held me back and told me not to let myself get locked up in a shelter.
+I had started smelling bad, but the people at the spiritual community, who will always have my gratitude, kindly put up with my presence until it became too much.